GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-06-01-method-analysis.md

 |17|BODY_ONLY_FINALIZE|Flag that marks finalize block as body-only|
 |61|RECORD|Class is a record|

-Note: to many of these flags there is a method that returns whether the flag, or multiple flags, are set.
-If there is an appropriate method available, you do not have to access the flags_field field yourself.
+Note: for many of these flags there exists a method that returns whether the flag, or multiple flags, are set.
+If there is an appropriate method available, you do not have to access the flags_field field directly.

 Note: there is an enum ElementKind in the accessible api (javax.lang.model.element.ElementKind).
 This enum value can be requested using all sorts of `getKind()` methods.
 ElementKind does not go as deep into compiler processes as Flags but tells you correctly what sort of Symbol you are dealing with, including the differences between different ClassSymbols (CLASS, RECORD, INTERFACE, ENUM) or between different VarSymbols (FIELD, LOCAL_VARIABLE, PARAMETER etc).